Robustness of competing climatic states: Effect of removing the energy bias by the re-injection of the dissipated kinetic energy

 \section{Effect of removing the energy bias by the re-injection of the dissipated kinetic energy}

 After having characterized the attractors, we can now evaluate their robustness against different model configurations.
-Kinetic energy within eddies is dissipated at small scales through an energy cascade ({\it i.~e.}, the dissipation term denoted as $DE$ in the complete LEC; see Appendix~C).
-The basic principles of physics impose that such dissipated mechanical energy should enter again into the energy budget as it is eventually converted into internal energy by friction.
+Kinetic energy within eddies is dissipated at small scales through an energy cascade ({\it i.~e.}, the dissipation term denoted as $DE$ in the complete LEC; see Supplemental Material).
+Energy conservation imposes that such dissipated mechanical energy should enter again into the energy budget as it is eventually converted into internal energy by friction.
 This term is usually ignored in general circulation models, as it is much smaller than other contributions, such as the latent heat exchanges.
 However, one should keep in mind that the frictional dissipation is positive definite, and, hence, does play a role in the overall energy budget.
-It has been shown that neglecting this term gives rise to a spurious thermal forcing of up to 2~W/m$^2$~\citep{becker_frictional_2003} and could explain part of the bias observed in TOA energy imbalance for the climate models~\citep{Lucarini2011,wild_global_2020}.
+It has been shown that neglecting this term gives rise to a spurious thermal forcing of up to 2~W\,m$^{-2}$~\citep{becker_frictional_2003} and could explain part of the bias observed in TOA energy imbalance for the climate models~\citep{LucariniRagone2011,wild_global_2020}.
 Thus, we have performed a sensitivity experiment, in which we evaluate the impact of the re-injection of dissipated kinetic energy on the modeled energy budget and the other thermodynamic diagnostics computed in TheDiaTo.
-In order to assess the relevance of this effect, we focus on the HS, comparing the standard setup {\tt SETUP-REF} and the energy-consistent setup {\tt SETUP-FH} for $S_0 = 342$~W/m$^2$; see Figure~\ref{fig:BD}.
+In order to assess the relevance of this effect, we focus on the HS, comparing the standard setup {\tt SETUP-REF} and the energy-consistent setup {\tt SETUP-FH} for $S_0 = 342$~W\,m$^{-2}$; see Figure~\ref{fig:BD}.

 While the imbalances of water mass and surface energy are similar in both cases, as shown in Table~\ref{tab:STD_FH}, the TOA imbalance is almost exactly reduced to zero (within the confidence interval) when frictional heating is re-injected as in {\tt SETUP-FH}, confirming the importance of including such term in climate simulations.
-This improved conservation of energy gives rise to an increase of mean surface air temperature of 1.7~$^\circ$C (see Table~\ref{tab:STD_FH}) and within the troposphere (see Table~\ref{tab:REF_FH_temp}), as conjectured in~\citet{2011RvGeo..49.1001L}.
+This improved conservation of energy gives rise to an increase of mean surface air temperature of 1.72~$^\circ$C (see Table~\ref{tab:STD_FH}) and an average increase of 1.4~$^\circ$C in the five atmospheric layers, as conjectured in~\citet{LucariniRagone2011}.